 WARNING: Do not perform maintenance or repair(s) on the Tool Changer or modules unless the Tool is safely supported or placed in the tool stand, all energized circuits (for example: electrical, air, water, etc.) are turned off, pressurized connections are purged and power is discharged from circuits in accordance with the customer specific safety practices and policies.
-Injury or equipment damage can occur with the Tool not placed and energized circuits on.
-Place the Tool in the tool stand, turn off and discharge all energized circuits, purge all pressurized connections, and verify all circuits are de-energized before performing maintenance or repair(s) on the Tool Changer or modules.
+Injury or equipment damage can occur with the Tool not placed and energized circuits, purge all pressurized connections, and verify all circuits are de-energized before performing maintenance or repair(s) on the Tool Changer or modules.
 WARNING: Do not use lock washers under the head of the mounting fasteners or allow the mounting fasteners to protrude above the mating surfaces of the Master and Tool plates.
 Allowing fasteners to protrude above the mating surface will create a gap between the Master and Tool plates and not allow the locking mechanism to fully engage, this can cause damage to equipment or personal injury.
 The mounting fasteners must be flush or below the mating surfaces of the Master and Tool plates.

-Head of Mounting Fastener Must Be Flush or-Below Mating Surface.
+Mating Surface Head of Mounting Fastener Must Be Flush or Below Mating Surface.
 (Do Not Use Lock Washer under Head of Mounting Fastener.)
 WARNING: All pneumatic fittings and tubing must be capable of withstanding the repetitive motions of the application without failing.
 The routing of electrical and pneumatic lines must minimize the possibility of over stressing, pullout, or kinking the lines.
 Failure to do so can cause critical electrical and/or pneumatic lines to malfunction and might result in injury to personnel or damage to equipment.
 WARNING: Use all of the holes that are provided for mounting fasteners to secure the Tool Changer to the interface plate or robot.
-Using fewer mounting holes can cause the Tool Changer to come lose and may result in injury to personnel or damage to equipment.
+Using less than the mounting holes provides can cause the Tool Changer to come lose and may result in injury to personnel or damage to equipment.
 CAUTION: Thread locker applied to fasteners must not be used more than once.
 Fasteners might become loose and cause equipment damage.
 Always apply new thread locker when reusing fasteners.
+CAUTION: Do not use feateners that averaged the thread depth in the Teel Changer, Defer to